ploki99/GP-GNN/README.md

 pip install jupyter
 ```
 Finally, you can clone this repository and run the project.

+### Troubleshooting
+If the `conda` command returns `conda: command not found`, follow these steps in order:
+1. Verify that conda is actually installed on your system.
+2. If you have just installed it, close and reopen the terminal.
+3. Verify that you have the `conda` environment variable.
+Check that the line `export PATH="/home/username/miniconda3/bin:$PATH"` is present in `.bashrc` file
+   (of course, make sure to replace `/home/username/miniconda3` with your actual path).

 ## How to run the project
 First of all, remember to activate the conda environment: